caspercommunityio/blockchain-authenticator-contract/README.md

 ## How to write the contract for another blockchain

-The smart contract must stored an array of string with the following format "ID;VALUE".
+The smart contract must store an array of string with the following format "ID;VALUE".
 Then when you call the smartcontract, you must have at least 2 parameters :
 - method :
   - add : Add the "keys" to the current list of string